 The Yule Log

-The custom of the Yule log originates in Norse paganism, symbolizing the return of the sun and the lengthening of days after the winter solstice.
+The custom of the Yule log originates in Norse paganism, symbolising the return of the sun and the lengthening of days after the winter solstice.
 In ancient Norse culture, the Yule log was a large, carefully selected log meant to burn for twelve days during the winter solstice, also known as Yule.
 The log was often chosen from the biggest and most sacred tree in the forest, and its burning was seen as a way to honour the Norse god Thor and to ask for protection and fertility for the coming year.

 As Christianity spread through Europe, the Yule log tradition evolved and became associated with Christmas.
-In many European countries, the Yule log was brought into the house on Christmas Eve and ceremoniously lit with a piece of last year’s log, symbolizing the continuity of life and the hope for a bountiful new year.
+In many European countries, the Yule log was brought into the house on Christmas Eve and ceremoniously lit with a piece of last year’s log, symbolising the continuity of life and the hope for a bountiful new year.

 Santa Claus

 The association of Santa Claus with Christmas stems from the merging of Christian and pagan figures, as the legendary figure of Santa Claus is influenced by the Norse god Odin and other pagan deities.
-Odin, the chief god in Norse mythology, was often depicted as a bearded old man who would travel the world during the winter solstice, granting gifts to those who were deserving.
+Odin, the chief God in Norse mythology, was often depicted as a bearded old man who would travel the world during the winter solstice, granting gifts to those who were deserving.
 This resembles the modern image of Santa Claus travelling the world on Christmas Eve to deliver presents to children.

 St. Nicholas also played a role in the development of Santa Claus.
 St. Nicholas was a 4th-century Christian bishop known for his generosity and gift-giving, and his feast day was celebrated on 6 December.
 Over time, the traditions and stories surrounding St. Nicholas merged with those of Odin and other pagan figures to create the modern-day image of Santa Claus.